-Q: How can I contribute to the Discogs database?
+Q: How can I contribute to the Discogs Database?

-The Add Release Form allows you to add releases.
-This is the main focus of the database, and is the only way to add new Artists and Labels.
+- The Add Release Form allows you to add releases.
+This is the main focus of the Database, and is the only way to add new artists and labels.
 For the sake of accuracy, you must only add releases you have in your possession.

-Q: How can I create a Master Release in the Database?
+Q: How can I create a Master release in the Database?

 Q: What is the Contributor Improvement Program (CIP) and how can I get out of it?

 A: The Contributor Improvement Program (CIP) is an automated system check of your release submissions.
 To be taken out of the CIP, you must receive correct votes on your submissions and submission updates.
 When enough positive votes have been received, the system will lift your CIP block.
 You can read an explanation of the CIP program, and how to be get out of it, in our document How Can I Get Removed From The CIP?

-Q: What do the color codes in the database mean?
+Q: What do the color codes in the Database mean?

-A: The color codes in the database are used to identify the status of a submission.
+A: The color codes in the Database are used to identify the status of a submission.

-- Yellow means the submission has not yet been voted on.
+-- Yellow means the submission has not yet been voted on.

-- Red means the submission has been voted on and needs changes.
+-- Red means the submission has been voted on and needs changes.

-- No Color means the submission has been voted completely correct - all information in the submission is correct.
+-- No Color means the submission has been voted completely correct - all information in the submission is correct.

-- Grey means that a submission which has been voted completely correct has been edited afterwards.
+-- Grey means that a submission which has been voted completely correct has been edited afterwards.

-Q: Why is my submission not visible in the database?
+Q: Why is my submission not visible in the Database?

-A: Your submission may still be in Draft version.
-Before you make your submission visible in the database, click the Preview Button.
-Clicking the Preview Button allows you to see any possible submission errors and either correct them or mark them as checked.
+In order to make your submission visible in the Database, first go to the submission draft and from here click the Preview / Submit button.
+This will allow you to see any possible submission errors and you can either correct them or mark them as checked.
 Once you have addressed any possible errors, a Submit button will appear.
-Click the Submit button to make the submission visible in the database.
-To see an example of this process, please go to http://www.discogs.com/help/quick-start-guide.html# .
+Click the Submit button to make the submission visible in the Database.
+To see an example of this process, please see our Quick Start Guide For New Contributors.